bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Postgresql-Cheat-Sheet.md

       browser json
     );

-We’re going to store events in this table, like pageviews.
+We're going to store events in this table, like pageviews.
 Each event has properties, which could be anything (e.g. current page) and also sends information about the browser (like OS, screen resolution, etc).
 Both of these are completely free form and could change over time (as we think of extra stuff to track).

     INSERT INTO events VALUES (
       'pageview', '1',